Vivek1258/ibmz-accelerated-for-nvidia-triton-inference-server/README.md

 # IBM Z Accelerated for NVIDIA Triton™ Inference Server container image usage <a id="launch-container"></a> <!--markdownlint-disable-line MD013 -->

-For documentation how serving models with Triton Inference Server please visit the official
+For documentation on  how models can be served with Triton Inference Server, please visit the official

 [Open Source Triton Inference Server documentation](https://docs.nvidia.com/deeplearning/triton-inference-server/archives/triton-inference-server-2410/user-guide/docs/index.html).

 For brief examples on deploying models with Triton Inference Server, please